@define

 This directive is valid in any place in Makesurefile.
 However, we recommend:

-• place frequently changed variables (like versions) to the top of Makesurefile
+- place frequently changed variables (like versions) to the top of

 Variable defined with @define can be overridden with a variable passed in invocation via -D parameter.

-Overall the precedence for variables resolution is (higher priority top):
+Overall, the precedence for variable resolution is (higher priority top):

 The precedence priorities are designed like this on purpose, to prevent accidental override of @define VAR='value' definition in file by the environment variable with the same name.
 However, sometimes this is the desired behavior.
 In this case you can use: